Few days ago I read an article of different ways about how to invite my kid to avoid certain behaviors instead of just saying no.

 I guess I misunderstood the message.
 Understanding the impact of NO is a first step before negotiating other scenarios.
 In my environment saying -No- used to create an awkward moment for me and still does sometimes.

-Saying NO for me, creates Guilt and this expect behaviors from myself.
+Saying NO for me, creates guilty.
+An guilty expects behaviors from myself.
 Let me explain it in other words.
-After I read "Del autoestima al egoismo" from Jorge Bucay I didn't understand clearly what does guilt means, the Argentinian author explains that at the end, guilt is just a mirror of finding yourself with the same answer from the person you are saying NO. So that's when you turn into YES and create expectations.
-A false future scenario were you believe this person will say YES because she/he owns you.
-It is the anger we feel from our own demands or the demands we have from others.
-This description of guilt is not a rule, but at least that's the one it make sense to me.
+After I read “Del autoestima al egoismo” from Jorge Bucay I didn’t understand clearly what does guilty means, the Argentinian author explains that at the end, guilty is a mirror of finding yourself with the same answer from the person you are saying NO. So that’s when your turn to Yes and create expectations.
+A false future scenario were you believe this person will say Yes because she/he owns you.
+It is the anger we feel from our own demands or the demands we expect from others.
+This description of gulilt is not a rule, but at least that’s the one it make sense to me.

-More conscious of the situation every time I say NO, and I feel uncomfortable, I talk to myself: this feeling is YOU mirroring.
+More conscious of the situation every time I say NO, and I feel uncomfortable, I think to myself this feeling is you mirroring.
 Breathe.

 More aware now, the challenge is learn how to say it and I love the way Chef Francis Mallmann address it in his documentary Chef’s in the table “say no, in a good way, but say no”.
 And tell the true!
 Yeap!
 Say it in a good way and with the true, challenging right?

 Sebastian, my kid, is growing and he is being more expose to new experiences which is awesome but at the same time it scared me.
 I strongly believe that when I want to make Sebastian aware of a situation I just need to do it myself.
 He will just follow.
 At this age they are sponge!